 Student residences owned and managed by private companies – If you’re not able to get a room in CROUS, private residences are the best alternative.
 The prices are higher than the ones in CROUS but they have a lot of advantages such as: furnished rooms, gym, internet, laundry facilities, interactions with students etc. There are plenty of websites you can look for private housing such as: Fac-Habitat, Studea, Les Estudines, Suitetudes, Accueil, Lokaviz (as mentioned before), Student Factory, Kley, Neoresid, Cardinal Campus etc.

 Private apartments and shared rentals – A lot of students will choose to rent out an apartment, usually a studio which costs around €800 in Paris and €400 in other cities.
 To find the appropriate apartment size and cost you can check out websites such as SeLoger, Lodgis, or Le Bon Coin.
+For turnkey apartments in Paris or coliving spaces, online platforms such as Homelike would be your best bet.

 A lot of students will also opt for shared apartments.
 The roommates split the cost of rent and utilities which will not only save you money but hopefully make you new friends too!
 Websites which students can use to find opportunities to share an apartment include Appartager, Roomlala, etc.